 Chronic consumption of alcohol alters the composition of the bacteria in the GI tract that is typically useful, such that chronic drinking reduces the number of beneficial bacteria and allows for an increase in the number of potential harmful bacteria.
 In addition, alcohol directly affects the functioning of the gastrointestinal tract by resulting in ulcers and other lesions that can increase the risk for disease.

-Chronic Alcohol Use and Increased Risk for Respiratory Disease
+Chronic Drinking Increases the Risk for Respiratory Disease

 According to sources, such as a 2015 article in Alcohol Research: Current Reviews, chronic abuse of alcohol can lead to damage in numerous areas of the defense system of the lungs, resulting in an increased susceptibility to respiratory infections, including tuberculosis and pneumonia.
 Long-term heavy alcohol abuse significantly damages the cells lining the airways that are covered with cilia (tiny hairs) that trap potential infectious particles before they get into the lungs.